The National Roads Authority (NRA) was created to administer, manage, control, develop and

 deficiencies.

-Enhancing traffic flow and improving road safety for all users at the Frank Sound Road and Bodden Town Road intersection, historically an accident blackspot.
+Enhancing traffic flow and improving road safety for all users at the Frank Sound Road and Bodden Town Road intersection

-You can find out more about these and other projects by visiting www.caymanroads.com.
+You can find out about the current status (some are on-hold) of these and other projects by visiting www.caymanroads.com.

 The NRA painted 'sharrow's' on the roads to help improve cyclist safety.
 See the info graphic below to find out more about the rights of cyclists on the roads.